Skip to main content

 eToro

 The world’s leading social trading platform with +30M users.
-It offers commission-free stock and ETF trading (not all ETFs are commission-free; not for US investors).
+It offers commission-free ETF trading (other fees apply; not for US investors).
 The closest competitor to Public! eToro review available here.

 Disclaimer: eToro is a multi-asset investment platform.
 The value of your investments may go up or down.
 Your capital is at risk.